 the OCC would likely go even further in pursuing stricter oversight of digital tokens and tougher rules.
 That would conform with the trend in Washington.
 Gensler wants crypto to be regulated much like securities are, and a group of financial agencies are considering implementing guardrails around stablecoins such as Tether.
 The Fed is weighing establishing its own digital currency, which could compete with stablecoins that traders use to buy Bitcoin and other virtual currencies.

 SEC v.
 Ripple is an important and historic case that will change the way laws, enforcement agencies, and corporations understand, treat, and use cryptocurrency.
 The lawsuit, regardless of outcome, is expected to cause ripple effects in related industries and fields, including the Internal Revenue Service, the Department of Justice, and Wall Street.
-What do you think the outcome of Ripple will be?
-Why?
-Share your thoughts in the comments.

 The Securities and Exchange Commission later filed an amended complaint.
 In the amended complaint, the Commission added details intended to show that Ripple and its executives knew that they were illegally selling a security.
 For example, paragraph 110 was added to say, “Larsen and Garlinghouse both played significant roles in negotiating and approving Ripple’s Institutional Sales and other offers and sales of XRP to institutional investors, including while Garlinghouse was COO.”